jasonhemann/21SP-CS2800/_lec/lec23.md

 and if you know anyone in that class, I think if you compare notes you'll find that there's plenty of differences, even though Lean and ACL2 have similar broad aims.
-Mutatis muntandis Coq, Agda, Isabelle, HOL, ELF, etc.
+Mutatis muntandis Coq, Agda, Isabelle, HOL, ELF, etc. But please see further below.

 #### Other Project ideas in this space

   1. [Japanese multiplication](https://vm.tiktok.com/J6j9TaW/)
-  2. Comparing two different definitions of `zip-lists` recursive and not.
+  2. Comparing two different definitions of `zip-lists`, recursive and not.
   3. Russian peasant multiplication
   4. Type checker, types with STLC
   5. Lam-calc to deBruijn indices?